 In the course of resolving non-performing loans, the Bank may choose to restructure the contractual terms of certain loans, with terms modified to fit the ability of the borrower to repay in line with its current financial status.
-A loan is considered a troubled debt restructure if, for reasons related to the debtor's financial difficulties, a concession is granted to the debtor that would not otherwise be considered.
-For the years ended 2018, 2019 and 2020, troubled debt restructures were not considered material.
+A loan is considered a TDR if, for reasons related to the debtor's financial difficulties, a concession is granted to the debtor that would not otherwise be considered.
+For the years ended 2019, 2020 and 2021, the Bank did not execute any TDRs.